RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Files/TargetCodeFragment_8cpp.md

   auto N = CapturedStmtNode;
   if (hasRegionCompoundStmt(N)) {
     return clang::Lexer::GetBeginningOfToken(N->getEndLoc(), SM, LO)
-        .getLocWithOffset(-1); // TODO: If I set this to"1" it works too.
+        .getLocWithOffset(-1); // TODO: If I set this to "1" it works too.
 I
                                // think it was here to remove addition scope
                                // which i get with "printPretty".
 Does this
                                // need some fixing?